IvanParvanov/High-Quality-Code/README.md

   - Passed code reviews and inspections

-- Key to being an effective programmer:
+# Keys to being an effective programmer:
   - Maximizing the portion of a program that you can **safely ignore**
     - While working on any one section of code
   - Most practices discussed later propose ways to achieve this important goal